 Points You Should Know Before Making Homemade Skincare

 You should consider the ingredients that can nourish your skin.
-At the same time, the product should have Consistency that is necessary for proper application.
+At the same time, the product should have the consistency that is necessary for proper application.
 For this, you need to know how ingredients react.

-For exampe Lemon should be avoided as it can cause phytophotodermatitis which is an anti inflammatory reaction when your skin is exposed to the sun.
+For example, lemon should be avoided as it can cause phytophotodermatitis which is an anti-inflammatory reaction when your skin is exposed to the sun.

 Use Natural Preservative System

-If your skin care product is based on water, fruits, organic ingredients or contains water-absorbing ingredients, they are most likely to spoil.
-You should consider including a natural preservative that protects your product from mold, yeast, or bacterial growth.
+If your skincare product is based on water, fruits, organic ingredients, or contains water-absorbing ingredients, they are most likely to spoil.
+You should consider including a natural preservative that protects your product from the mold, yeast, or bacterial growth.